mrf2/knowledge-base/cybersecurity/tools.md

 It operates **passively**, so it doesn't send packets - making it great for stealthy wireless reconnaissance.

 ## Nikto
 **Nikto** is a web server vulnerability scanner.
-It checks for outdated software, misconfigurations, etc.
+It checks for:
+ - Outdated software versions
+ - Dangerous files/CGIs
+ - Common misconfigurations
+ - Known vulnerabilities etc.

 ## Nmap
 **Nmap** is a **network scanning tool** used to find open ports, services and OS fingerprinting.